mwaoh/UmojaHack-Competition/README.md

 Depending on the results of the testing, the algorithm may need to be refined by adjusting its parameters or using a different algorithm altogether.
 The process of refining the algorithm may involve iterating through steps 6 and 7 until a satisfactory level of performance is achieved.

 Overall, training a reinforcement learning algorithm for a Rubik's Cube is a complex process that requires a lot of computational resources and expertise in machine learning.

+##Overview
+Reinforcement learning is a powerful technique that can be used to solve the Rubik's Cube.
+The first step in solving the Rubik's Cube using reinforcement learning is to define the problem as a Markov decision process (MDP).
+An MDP consists of a set of states, actions, rewards, and a transition function that describes the probability of moving from one state to another when an action is taken.

+Once the MDP is defined, you can use an RL algorithm, such as Q-learning or policy gradients, to learn a policy that maximizes the cumulative reward over time.
+The policy is a mapping from states to actions, and it tells the agent what action to take in each state.

+To train an RL agent to solve the Rubik's Cube, you can use a simulator to generate training data.
+The simulator should take a state and an action as input and return the next state and the reward obtained by taking that action in that state.
+You can then use this data to train the RL agent to learn a policy that maximizes the cumulative reward over time.

+As for the most performing parameters, it depends on the specific RL algorithm and the problem being solved.
+Generally, you can try different hyperparameters such as the learning rate, discount factor, exploration rate, and the size of the neural network (if applicable) to find the best-performing ones for your specific problem